Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect

 \titlerunning{Solving the $S_8$ tension with the SZ power spectrum}

 { Universit\'{e} Paris-Saclay, CNRS, Institut d'Astrophysique Spatiale, B\^atiment 121, 91405 Orsay, France \and Kavli IPMU (WPI), UTIAS, The University of Tokyo, Kashiwa, Chiba 277-8583, Japan \\ } \abstract {Considering possible solutions to the $S_8$ tension between the \planck\ cosmic microwave background (CMB) measurement and low-redshift probes, we extended the standard $\Lambda$CDM cosmological model by including decay of dark matter (DDM).
-We first tested the DDM model in which dark matter decays into a form of non-interacting dark radiation.
-Under this DDM model, we investigated the DDM's impacts on the Sunyaev Zel'dovich effect by varying the decay lifetime, $\Gamma^{-1}$, including the background evolution in cosmology and non-linear prescription in the halo mass function.
-We performed a cosmological analysis under the assumption of this extended cosmological model by combining the latest high-redshift \planck\ CMB measurement and low-redshift SZ measurement.
-Our result shows a preference for $\Gamma^{-1} \sim 200$ Gyr with a lower bound on the decay lifetime of $\sim$ 77 Gyr at 95\% confidence level.
-However, the CMB data do not prefer this model, and the $S_8$ tension still remains.
+We first tested the DDM model in which dark matter decays into a form of noninteracting dark radiation.
+Under this DDM model, we investigated the impacts of DDM on the Sunyaev Zel'dovich (SZ) effect by varying the decay lifetime, $\Gamma^{-1}$, including the background evolution in cosmology and the nonlinear prescription in the halo mass function.
+We performed a cosmological analysis under the assumption of this extended cosmological model by combining the latest high-redshift \planck\ CMB measurement and low-redshift measurements of the SZ power spectrum as well as the baryonic acoustic oscillations (BAO) and luminosity distances to type Ia supernovae (SNIa).
+Our result shows a preference for $\Gamma^{-1} \sim 220$ Gyr with a lower bound on the decay lifetime of $\sim$ 38 Gyr at 95\% confidence level.
 Additionally, we tested the other DDM model in which dark matter decays into warm dark matter and dark radiation.
-This model supports $\Gamma^{-1} \sim 204$ Gyr to resolve the $S_8$ tension with a lower bound on the decay lifetime of $\sim$ 47 Gyr at 95\% confidence level.} \keywords{galaxies: clusters: general - intracluster medium - Cosmology: large-scale structure of Universe - dark matter - cosmic background radiation}
+This model supports $\Gamma^{-1} \sim 137$ Gyr to resolve the $S_8$ tension with a lower bound on the decay lifetime of $\sim$ 24 Gyr at 95\% confidence level.
+Comparing these two models, we find that the second leads to slightly better reconciliation of the $S_8$ tension.} \keywords{galaxies: clusters: general - intracluster medium - Cosmology: large-scale structure of Universe - dark matter - cosmic background radiation}